Minimum Wage

 Overview

-Effective January 1, 2023, the minimum wage will be increased to $15/hour for employers employing 25 or fewer employees and the will be the same for employers employing 26 or more employees.
+Effective January 1, 2023, the minimum wage was increased to $15/hour for employers employing 25 or fewer employees and is now the same for employers employing 26 or more employees.

 There are some employees who are exempt from the minimum wage law, such as outside salespersons, individuals who are the parent, spouse, or child of the employer, and apprentices regularly indentured under the State Division of Apprenticeship Standards.